 At Ascent Children’s Health Services, we have years of experience helping children and adolescents struggling with a variety of mental health problems such as adjustment disorder.
 If you suspect that your child is having trouble adjusting to changes in their life, call the friendly staff at Ascent today for an evaluation.

 Why Seek Treatment for Adjustment Disorder?

 The symptoms and effects of adjustment disorder will vary, presenting differently among each child.
 In general, the symptoms of adjustment disorder start within three months of the occurrence of a stressful life event.
 After a period of time, if this disorder is not treated, the stressful events will remain a part of your child’s life and if a new stressful situation arises, the same emotional struggles will occur again.
 These effects of this disorder will affect your child’s whole life, preventing them from going about their normal daily activities.

-A therapy program that specializes in treatment of children who have mental and behavioral disorders has shown to be one of the most effective interventions for children and their families.
-Your primary care physician may suggest enrolling your child in an inpatient program like the children’s mental health program at Ascent that will help them to regain better control over their emotions.
+A therapy program that specializes in the treatment of children who have mental and behavioral disorders has shown to be one of the most effective interventions for children and their families.
+Your primary care physician may suggest enrolling your child in an inpatient treatment center like the children’s mental health program at Ascent’s treatment center that will help them to regain better control over their emotions.
 Through a number of different therapies, such as individual and group sessions and family therapy, your child will be able to process their feelings related to the stressful changes in their life.
 Outpatient therapy is often preferred because it will allow your child to remain in school, while receiving treatment for their disorder.